 We have our picks for the best Fitbit compatible apps, so we won't go over them again here, but there are many third-party apps that will shake hands with Fitbit, allowing you to pass data for workouts, calories and other information between them.
 Strava is a good example of this, letting you feed your runs into your daily Fitbit stats, while any Fitbit activities will also show up in the Strava app.

 As for Garmin, you'll be dealing with Connect, the home of your activity, and ConnectIQ, the store for you to pick up apps and new watch faces.
-As with Fitbit, we have a comprehensive look on how to run better with Garmin Connect and a Garmin Connect IQ guide, but we'll skim through the highlights here.
+As with Fitbit, we have a comprehensive look on how to run better with Garmin Connect and a Garmin Connect IQ app store guide, but we'll skim through the highlights here.

 The companion app, which is compatible with all Garmin devices and also available on desktop, offers you a place to plan, track and review your workouts.
 So whether you're preparing for a marathon and setting monthly goals or simply looking to beat other runners' best times in local areas, the platform has you covered.

 When compared to its Fitbit counterpart, more serious exercisers will find little comparison – Garmin gives you an incredibly detailed look at your activity once you dive past its handy Snapshots, while also allowing you to upload data to the likes of Strava and understand elements like heart rate zones.
+Even better, Garmin has recently updated ConnectIQ to be more convenient to use for beginners, with an easy-to-digest home screen filled with your stats and metrics.

 Currently, ConnectIQ is also a stronger proposition than what Fitbit offers if you're looking to boost and personalise your device.
 Not only does its watch-heavy focus lend itself toward widgets, faces and data fields, but the amount of apps available in the store is also impressive.
-We'll see whether Fitbit can begin to compete on this front with the launch of its dedicated app store later this year.

 Garmin v Fitbit: Fitness tracking